knoid/ttt-tone-twitter-weather/README.md

-# Hands-on: APIs de Watson en Bluemix
+# Hands-on: Watson APIs on Bluemix

 Bluemix example using Twitter Insights, Weather Insights and Tone Analyzer